 Keegan, a native of Cortland, NY, started working at the farm in 2017 as part of the farm crew and since then has been promoted to harvest manager.
 As harvest manager Keegan is responsible for all aspects of daily field operations including what to plant and when to harvest.
 Keegan has two beautiful daughters, Lucille and Lennon, who love spending time on the farm.
-Follow him on instagram @ inhumanexistence.

 Nate Funke hails from the mucklands of Montezuma, NY.
 He moved to Cortland in 2017 to start working as a part of the field crew.
 This year he was promoted to field manager and is responsible for managing pests and diseases.
 On the farm he spends most of his time driving a tractor and identifying and fighting pests and weeds.
-Nate and his partner Sam just had a baby girl named Josephine!
+Nate and his partner Sam have a beautiful baby girl named Josephine!